WayneBrown/learnwebgl2/_sources/02_tools_and_languages/7_events.rst

 .. mchoice:: 2.7.4
   :random:
   :answer_a: It prevents other elements that are also under the mouse cursor from processing the event.
-  :answer_b: Causes the event to perform some pre-specified actions.
+  :answer_b: It causes the event to perform some pre-specified actions.
-  :answer_c: Causes the event to not perform some pre-specified actions.
+  :answer_c: It causes the event to not perform some pre-specified actions.
-  :answer_d: Makes the event happen on all other elements under the mouse's cursor.
+  :answer_d: It makes the event happen on all other elements under the mouse's cursor.
   :correct: a
   :feedback_a: Correct.
 This prevents the event from being processed by other elements in the event hierarchy.
   :feedback_b: Incorrect.
 Events do not have "pre-specified actions".